-- a) Students undertaking a resit in a module for professional purposes must undertake all assessment components for that module, even if the component has been passed previously.
-No marks previously achieved in a failed module would be considered to determine the student's overall Module Aggregate and the reassessment would effectively be treated as a "clean slate".
-For example, if a module was made up of coursework and an exam, the student would be required to undertake both components, even if they had previously passed one of the components.
-It should be noted that reassessment for professional purposes would be in line with the School of Law's reassessment strategy for the Academic Year in which the student is to undertake reassessment. - b) Students undertaking a resit for professional purposes will be assessed in accordance with the syllabus and reassessment mechanisms for the relevant module in the Academic Year in which reassessment is taken.
-Students would undertake the reassessment which has been set for that Academic Year, as opposed to the Year in which the module had been failed, the syllabus could have changed.
-The School should will provide students with access to all of the course to module materials during or before the reassessment period. - c) Reassessment for professional purposes does not form part of the assessment for a degree.
-As such a student who undertakes and passes reassessment for professional purposes does not have a Qualifying Law Degree but they are considered to have passed the requirements of the academic stage of professional legal training, as set out by the Solicitors Regulation Authority and Bar Standards Board. - d) As reassessment for professional purposes does not form part of the assessment for a degree, marks in modules which have been reassessed for professional purposes are not capped at 40.
+- a) Students undertaking reassessment for professional purposes must undertake all components of assessment required by the School of Law's reassessment strategy for the Academic Year in which the student is to undertake reassessment.
+No marks achieved in assessment components may be carried forward from the student's previous attempts at the assessment, even where one of these components has previously been passed. - b) Students undertaking reassessment in a module for professional purposes will be assessed in accordance with the syllabus and reassessment mechanisms for the relevant module in the Academic Year in which reassessment is taken, as opposed to the Year in which the module has been failed.
+The School will provide students with access to relevant module materials during the reassessment period.

+- c) Reassessment for professional purposes does not form part of the assessment for a degree.
+As such a student who undertakes and passes reassessment for professional purposes does not have a qualifying law degree (QLD) but they are considered to have passed the requirements of the academic stage of professional legal training, as set out by the Solicitors Regulation Authority and Bar Standards Board. - d) As reassessment for professional purposes does not form part of the assessment for a degree, marks in modules which have been reassessed for professional purposes are not capped at 40%.